 Play with the sound and the face, how does that add to the personality?

+What should the face look like?
+This decision completely up to you.
 There is no right or wrong answer… it is up to your imagination.
-Experiment with different ideas before you decide.